-The National Parks of New York Harbor Conservancy (Harbor Conservancy) is the primary private partner of the National Parks of New York Harbor (NPNH)—a division of the National Park Service that oversees 10 national parks with 22 unique destinations in the NY/NJ metropolitan area.
+The National Parks of New York Harbor Conservancy (Harbor Conservancy) is the primary nonprofit partner of the National Parks of New York Harbor (NPNH)—a division of the National Park Service that stewards 10 national parks with 22 destinations in the NY/NJ Metropolitan Area.

 Our shared goals are natural and cultural resource protection, improving access to parks, enhancing the visitor experience and expanding park funding through philanthropy and earned revenue.
 To date, we have raised or generated over $15 million for park programs and major projects.

 We support interpretive experiences at our Manhattan historic sites as well as free recreation programs in Queens, Brooklyn and Staten Island.
 Currently, our two main initiatives are The Federal Hall Project and America's Largest Urban Campground.

 The Federal Hall Project is a public-private partnership, between the Harbor Conservancy and NPNH, to restore and interpret one of America's most important historic sites in the heart of New York City's Financial District.

 The building, an 1842 Greek Revival Custom House, commemorates the site where the first American Congress met and where the first President, George Washington was inaugurated when New York City was the nation's first capital.

 The vision of the partnership, from 2015 to 2020, is to restore the landmark; to reveal its little-known history, through transformative interpretation; and to develop philanthropy and earned revenue initiatives, to sustain the site for generations to come.